jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 ### Tag Model

-The [`Canonical`](#canonical-model) model should concern itself with data that is exchanged, which has a logical function in your company.
-But *some* data is only relevant to one system alone.
-This data might not be needed to link systems together.
-You could opt to not pollute your [`Canonical`](#canonical-model) model with data modeling that concerns none of your business processes.
-Instead may be add `Tag` collections to your [`Canonical`](#canonical-model) model.
-You might use those `Tags` in other models than the [`Canonical`](#canonical-model) too.
-That way you could add data to your domain models, that none of your own logic concerns itself with.
-But this data can still be sent along to another system, because *it* needs it.
-Here follow some examples of possible `Tag` models:
+The [`Canonical`](#canonical-model) model should focus on data, that plays a logical role in your company.
+But another system may need data that is not relevant to you.
+To avoid cluttering the [`Canonical`](#canonical-model) model with unnecessary data structurings, you could use `Tag` collections.
+You might use those `Tags` in domain models too, to add data, that none of your own business concerns itself with.
+But this data can still be sent along to another system, when *it* needs it.

+Here are some examples for `Tag` models:

     Order { Tags[] }
     Tag { Name, Value }

-You might also like culture specific tags:
+You might also like culture-specific `Tags`:

     Tag { Name, Value, CultureName }

-Or you might loosely link the tags:
+Or you might loosely link the `Tags` to [entities](patterns.md#entity):

     Tag { Name, Value, EntityTypeName, EntityID }